openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  A collection of one or more assertions about a subject, provided by a Credential Issuer.
 These assertions are also known as claims.

 Verifiable Credential (or Credential):
-:  An Issuer-signed Credential Dataset whose integrity can be cryptographically verified.
-It can be of any Credential Format.
+:  A Credential Dataset signed by an Issuer, whose integrity can be cryptographically verified.
+This can be in any Credential Format.
+In this specification, the term "Verifiable Credential" is also referred to as "Credential".

 Credential Format:
 :  A format used to represent a Verifiable Credential.
 The exact parameters required to describe a Credential Format are defined in the Credential Format Profile.
 Definition of credential formats is out of scope for this specification.
 Examples for Credential Formats are W3C Verifiable Credentials [@VC_DATA], SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO/IEC 18013-5 mDL [@ISO.18013-5].